Legal briefing | |

 The EU Pay Transparency Directive will introduce gender pay gap reporting obligations across the EU.
 It also introduces pay assessments, as well as other measures to increase pay transparency in recruitment and in the workplace.
 The Directive aims to ensure equal pay between men and women for equal work or work of equal value.
 The Directive applies to people working in the EU, irrespective of where their organisation is headquartered.

-When does it come into effect?
+When does the directive come into effect?

 EU countries must implement the Directive through local laws by 7 June 2026.